Functions, tasks, goals

 A written request shall specify:

 When submitting an on-site request, the data subject shall prove his or her identity by presenting a personal identification document.
-If the request is submitted by an authorised person, it shall present a notarially certified authorisation confirming the right to receive information regarding the data subject or a document confirming the rights of parents, adopters, guardians or trustees.
+If an authorized person submits the request, they present a notarized authorization confirming the right to receive information regarding the data subject or a document confirming the rights of parents, adopters, guardians or trustees.

-Receiving information is free of charge.
-The answer shall be given within 1 month.
+Receiving of information is free of charge.
+The response time may be a maximum 1 month.

-Requests may be made by persons in Latvian and English.
-Model requests are available on the official website of the State Police: https://www.vp.gov.lv/lv/sengenas-information-system
+Persons may make requests in Latvian and English.
+Model requests are available on the official website of the State Police: https://www.vp.gov.lv/lv/sengenas-informacijas-sistema

-If the reply provided by the Latvian national Department of the State Police SIRENE refuses to provide information or refuses to correct or delete data, the data subject has the right to submit a complaint to the national supervisory authority of the Member State.
-Applications may be submitted to the data State Inspectorate in Latvian and English.
+If the reply provided by SIRENE Latvia National Unit of the State Police refuses to provide information or refuses to correct or delete data, the data subject has the right to submit a complaint to the national supervisory authority of the Member State.
+Persons may make applications to the Data State Inspectorate in Latvian and English.

 dvi.gov.lv

-Additional information and sample complaints (in Latvian and English languages) are available on the official website of the data State Inspectorate: https://www.dvi.gov.lv/lv/sengenas-information-system
+Additional information and sample complaints (in Latvian and English languages) are available on the official website of the Data State Inspectorate: https://www.dvi.gov.lv/en/schengen-information-system